Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Visualization Design

-For the final iteration of Sea of Genes, we focused on conveying the second and third layers of the story by making stronger connections to the underlying metagenomic data .
+For the final iteration of \textit{Sea of Genes}, we focused efforts on sharpening the communication of \textbf{S2} and \textbf{S3} by emphasizing connections to the underlying metagenomic data.
+Our evaluation of Prototype 2 showed that although the prototype had fewer distractions relative to Prototype 1, \textbf{S2} and \textbf{S3} were largely unnoticed.
+The changes in Prototype 2 made the exhibit more effective in communicating \textbf{S1}.

-Based on the Apprehension and Congruence principles \cite{tversky2002animation} we hypothesized that the volume of microbes performing an action drew visitors attention much more than the animated background transition.
-To make the stories stand out even more we reduced noise again.
-We also note that the success of conveying the first layer of the story in the previous prototype may have been a result of interaction.
-We chose to eliminate the interaction which let visitors add microbes to the exhibit.
-The intuition was that the interaction distracted visitors from the animation preventing them from noticing the day to night transition.
-The current interaction component itself did not help to convey the story.
-The exhibit was now primarily an animation of microbes performing behaviors throughout a twenty four hour period.

-We fixed the orientation and reduced the number of panels around the table to focus attention on the animation.
-We hypothesized that creating only one orientation for the exhibit might make it easier for visitors to use.
-We moved the label to the left side of the exhibit and removed all complex graphic elements \cite{mayer1998split,moreno2001case,ginns2005meta} (Figure~\ref{fig:p3}a).
+We changed the orientation of the exhibit and reduced the number of panels around the table to focus attention on the animation.
+We hypothesized that having a single orientation for the exhibit would make it easier for visitors to decode the visualization \textbf{(C3)}.
+Fixing the orientation appears to contradict our \textbf{C4}, supporting multi-user interaction.
+However, an evaluation of a similar tabletop visualization, Plankton Populations~\cite{JMa2012}, found visitors tended to use one side even though it supported multi-orientation use.
+In line with \textbf{C2}, we moved the label to the left side of the exhibit and removed all complex graphic elements~\cite{mayer1998split,moreno2001case,ginns2005meta}.
+The new label (Figure~\ref{fig:p3}a) told \textbf{S3}, expressing how the data was collected and how the representations in the visualization were linked in four steps: (1) Collect Water; (2) Extract DNA; (3) Analyze Gene Activity; (4) Tell the story.

-Majority of our efforts were focused on conveying that this exhibit was based on genetic data.
-We included the DNA helix icon on our annotations as way to hint that genes play a role (Figure~\ref{fig:p3}c).
-Prior evaluations suggested visitors were learning new things about microbes in the ocean and how they interact.
-However, two of the three layers were involved tying it to genes.
-These additional layers, that microbes behavior is driven by genes and that scientists collect data about their genes, needed to be emphasized further in the final version.
-We revised and added a number of elements to reinforce these two stories: